The Rocks Site Study

 Follow Up Activities

 - Complete their field journals using the Book Creator file sent.
 A Book Creator App is required.
+A PDF of the Field Journal will be sent if the school does not have the Book Creator App.

 - Choose one of the areas visited; The Rocks and Millers Point and describe how it has changed over time.